 This year Hastings City Art Gallery will again be hosting the successful EAST biennial exhibition.

-EAST will open in August 2018 and proposals are invited from all artists and designers with a connection to Hawke’s Bay.
-The final submission date is 30 January 2018.
+EAST will open in August 2018.
+Proposals were invited from all artists and designers with a connection to Hawke’s Bay and submissions closed at the end of January 2018.

-During the next few months, Phillips will undertake research in Hawke’s Bay and work to develop EAST 2018 into a process-led model, in which the exhibition will evolve in conversation with the selected artists and other creative practitioners from the region.
+Over the last few months, Phillips has undertaken research in Hawke’s Bay and worked to develop EAST 2018 into a process-led model, in which the exhibition will evolve in conversation with the selected artists and other creative practitioners from the region.
 Phillips says, “Hastings City Art Gallery’s EAST biennial is a great opportunity for local artists and designers to exhibit in a public art gallery and also for those further afield to reconnect with Heretaunga, Hawke’s Bay.
-The application process gives emerging creatives the chance to make themselves known and for established practitioners the possibility to propose something new.
+The application process offered emerging creatives the chance to make themselves known and established practitioners the possibility to propose something new.
 Hawke’s Bay has a rich history and has produced many important New Zealand artists and designers.
-In my upcoming research I plan to delve into this history to see what it might teach us about the region’s contemporary talent and culture.”
+In my research I have begun to delve into this history to see what it might teach us about the region’s contemporary talent and culture.”